Skip to main content

 Constructing a No-op MetricFactory

-For testing purposes it is possible to construct a MetricFactory that create metrics who perform no operations.
+For testing purposes it is possible to construct a MetricFactory whose metrics perform no operations.

 MetricFactory.noop[IO]